scala/scala3/docs/docs/contributing/debugging.md

 dotc ../issues/Playground.scala
 ```

 The techniques discussed below can be tried out in place of `println("Hello Debug")` in that location.
-They are of course applicable thoughout the codebase.
+They are of course applicable throughout the codebase.

 ## Show for human readable output
 Many objects in the compiler have a `show` method available on them via implicit rich wrapper: